 - NZX offering class relief for equity issuers

-- Some limited capital relief to assist banks (and hopefully non-banks) to give mortgage holidays.
+- Some limited capital relief to assist banks (and hopefully non-banks) to grant mortgage deferrals.
 This is mainly by modifying the accounting treatment for capital so these loans don’t have be treated as in default

 - The passing of the Credit Contracts and Consumer Finance (Exemptions for COVID-19) Amendment Regulations 2020 (for registered banks) and the Credit Contracts and Consumer Finance (Exemptions for COVID-19) Amendment Regulations (no 2) 2020 (for non-bank lenders)

 - Temporary removal of LVR restrictions announced by the Reserve Bank

 - FMA offering 'no action' relief to an applicant for a breach of a statutory or regulatory obligation